kevinhainline/NIRCPrepareMock/README.md

                         Q Object ID
   -filt, --plot_filters
                         Plot the Filters on Top of the Plot?
+  -noLyA, --noLyA       Use the non-Lyman alpha photometry?
+  -abmag, --abmag       Plot in AB Magnitude Units?
+  -sp, --save_plot      Save plot to png?
 ```

 It would be perhaps run in this way:

-`% python JAGUAR_plot_SEDs.py -in /Path/To/Your/Mock_Catalog_Files/ -sedin /Path/To/Your/Mock_Catalog_SEDs/ -SFID 269865 -QID 309979 -filt`
+`% python JAGUAR_plot_SEDs.py -in /Path/To/Your/Mock_Catalog_Files/ -sedin /Path/To/Your/Mock_Catalog_SEDs/ -SFID 269865 -QID 309979 -filt -sp`

-This would plot the SF object 269865 and the Q object 309979.
-You can specify one SF
+This would plot the SF object 269865 and the Q object 309979, and save these to a png file.
-object or one Q object, or both, as in the example.
-Also, the `-filt` flag is set, which
+You can specify one SF object or one Q object, or both, as in the example.
+Also, the `-filt`
-plots the HST and NIRCam filters on top of the SED.
+flag is set, which plots the HST and NIRCam filters on top of the SED.
+By default, the code
+plots in units of nJy, but you can specify AB magnitudes with the `-abmag` flag.

 ### `NIRCam_Mock_Image_Cutouts.py`